mozilla/bedrock/docs/contentful.rst

 L10N
 ----

-Localization has no been finalized.
+The localization approach has been decided, and is currently being implemented.

-Here are three possible approaches for translation:
+Here are three possible approaches for translation - we are going with the first (Contentful + Smartling)

 Smartling
 ~~~~~~~~~